Onelinerhub/onelinerhub/nginx-lua/upload-file-upload-with-lua.md

-# Upload file upload with Lua
+# Upload file with Lua and Nginx

 ```nginx
 server {